jhenilparihar/jhenilparihar/README.md

 <img src="https://profile-counter.glitch.me/jhenilparihar/count.svg" height=28 />

-Hi, i'm Jhenil Parihar, a passionate self-taught Junior Python developer and Web developer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, i'm Jhenil Parihar, a passionate self-taught Junior Python developer and Web developer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/83356501/129451786-db9a63ed-8171-4206-a369-96ba56e2b9c3.gif" width="500" height="320" />